raspberrypilearning/project-showcase-cc/en/step_11.md

 ![progress bar](images/h1-6.png)

 Click on the 'Click me' button to complete the Plenary for this module.
-Then start another module and learn something completely new.
+Then start another module and learn something completely new:

 <a href="hhttps://codeclub.org/en/projects-cc">
 <img src="images/Clickme.png">